 It was a two-hour drive to reach Baraga.
 We stopped and stretched our legs at Shrine of Bishop Baraga.
 Here you can check out a copper statue that is over 35 feet tall and weighs in at over four tons.
 The Snowshoe Priest looks out over Keweenaw Bay.
 The view is spectacular.
 Refreshed we pressed on to Houghton/ Hancock.
 This is the home of Michigan Technological University and the birthplace of professional hockey.
 From there we hit numerous little towns that dotted the copper ridge of the peninsula.
 These towns sprung up around the copper mines that drove shafts 100s of feet to reach the rich copper ore.
 Both the Quincey and Delaware mines have tours when the season starts in mid May.

 We reached Copper Harbor at the tip of the Keweenaw Peninsula and caught a late lunch at the Mariner.
 There were not too many places open at the end of the road but the food was delicious.

 We took a few shots at the harbor.
-Fighting our way to the water’s edge with two feet of hard packed snow still in place.
+Fighting our way to the water’s edge with two feet of hard-packed snow still in place.
 Then drove down past Eagle Harbor, and Eagle River and Calumet before making our way back to Marquette.
-It was a lot of driving but resulted in a great road trip.
+It was a lot of driving but resulted in a great road trip up into Keweenaw Michigan.

 Related Links and Stories for Michigans Keweenaw Peninsula